Classical Guitar Method Book (Free PDF)

 Student FAQ

 What books should I use along with your method?
 My method should have everything you need for now but if you want additional materials here’s a few options.
 For theory knowledge I recommend the Berklee Theory Book 1 which is pretty good and has an answer key at the end and audio samples to download for listening and musicianship.
 However, here’s my list of Music Theory Books.
 Having theory knowledge is really going to help, a lot.
 But it’s not completely necessary until my Volume 2 book.
 First, you just want to get playing.
 For extra reading practice try Sight Reading for the Classical Guitar by Robert Benedict.
-I also really like The Cornerstone Method by Simon Powis as it does not duplicate material but has a very similar approach.

 What is a good daily routine for a beginner?
 I recommend a technique warmup (included in the back of the book), some review of previous easier material, some sight reading, and then dedicated work on the few pieces that you are currently working on.
 15-20 minutes of solid uninterrupted practice everyday is a good goal for a beginner.
 Anything beyond that is a bonus.
-As you become more advanced you can increase the practice time.
+As you become more comfortable you can increase the amount of practice time.
 You might also want to watch some lesson videos before you begin to remind you of a few things you might have forgotten or just to pick up tips for the future.
 Even watching videos that are more advanced than where you are at or something you are not working can still help you learn.
 You can find tons of lesson at the lesson page.
 Watching so pros play daily would be good too, absorb the culture and technique just by observing.
 See my dedicated lesson: How to Practice Music and Organize Your Practice Session

 Should I memorize the pieces and should I keep them in my repertoire?
 Although I’m not strict about memorization with my students, I do believe that we play better when the piece is memorized.
 Also, our brains seem to get used to it as a habit and memorizes more efficiently if we do it regularly.
 So, I highly recommend you memorize your pieces but don’t be too hard on yourself, just do a little bit of memory work everyday and see how it goes.